 But that’s not all, you want your underground agent to inform you when a catastrophe had occurred.

-The pumps come with an alarm system to let you know if the water level is rising, when the pump has failed to start, or when the power has gone off switching it to the backup power supply.
+The sump pumps come with an alarm system to let you know if the water level is rising, when the pump has failed to start, or when the power has gone off switching it to the battery backup system power supply.
 You need to come prepared next time.

 Keeping the Base of the House Safe